2014 Cheez-It 355 at The Glen: Big wreck

 The third caution of the race flew on lap 56 for a crash in the outer loop, a lap later, where the race was red flagged to ensue cleanup on the track.
 Greg Biffle drifted into the runoff area on the exit of turn 5 and came across the front of Ryan Newman.
 Newman's car got turned and hit the Armco barrier on the right-hand side, before turning back towards traffic.
 Newman's rear of the car then barely clipped McDowell in the right-rear.
-McDowell's rear wheel housing broke off, the car then bounced twice in the air and then punctured a hole in the Armco barrier on the left side of the track, beyond the exit of The Boot where it send McDowell on his side for a brief second before he came back upright.
-Bowman and Danica Patrick also took damage in the wreck, while the red flag was lifted temporarily to bring the field down the front stretch.
+McDowell's rear wheel housing broke off, the car then bounced twice in the air and then punctured a hole in the Armco barrier on the left side of the track, beyond the exit of The Boot where it sent McDowell on his side for a brief second before he came back upright.
+Bowman and Danica Patrick also took damage in the wreck while David Ragan did an unbelievable job to avoid the wreck with no damage where he swerved a hard left to avoid Newman and then a hard right to avoid McDowell while somehow not spinning out.
+The red flag was shown temporarily to bring the field down the front stretch.

 In a post-race interview with ESPN reporter Vince Welch, Newman was highly critical of the circuit, in regards to the Armco barriers, the damage that was caused by his car and the car of McDowell, as well as its "antiquated" safety features.
 Upon his return to pit road, McDowell also spoke with Welch, stating that "it seems like when I do it they are usually fairly big", referring to a previous crash that he had suffered at the 2008 Samsung 500, at Texas Motor Speedway.
 He also stated that he "didn't really have time to adjust or move, I just tried not to hit Ryan in the door there.
 I was along for the ride".

 The race was red flagged for 81 minutes while the Armco barriers were repaired, and as the cars started running again, Carl Edwards stayed out when the leaders came in to pit.
 The race restarted with 31 laps to go, and A. J. Allmendinger took the lead from Edwards with 30 laps to go.
 Casey Mears got turned in the inner loop with 18 laps to go, before the caution flew for the fourth time with 13 laps to go, after Josh Wise stalled in the inner loop.
 Allmendinger led the way on the restart with nine laps to go, but the fifth caution came out very quickly when Jimmie Johnson got turned in turn 1 and made contact with Regan Smith, while Justin Allgaier was also collected.